Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Analytical methods and process

 \subsubsection{The producers' point of view}

-\citet[p.~271]{everett2000expression} testifies that `[he]'ll demonstrate expressive manipulations of formal construction, vocal and instrumental colorings, rhythmic relationships, melodic devices, and tonal systems, without once ever considering whether the composers, arrangers, artists, or engineers might have been fully conscious of how [he] might hear what they were doing'.
-We want to avoid such a lack of communication with those who produce the music.
-We hope that maintaining strong communication with the producers addresses this issue.
+A final documented obstacle for popular music analysis is the absence of communication with the music's producers. \citet[p.~271]{everett2000expression} writes: `I'll demonstrate expressive manipulations of formal construction, vocal and instrumental colorings, rhythmic relationships, melodic device, and tonal systems, without once ever considering whether the composers, arrangers, artists, or engineers might have been fully conscious of how I might hear what they were doing'.
+We hope that conducting the analysis and writing the article in collaboration with the producers themselves addresses this problem.